zxteloiv/zxteloiv.github.io/_posts/2014-12-12-how-to-be-a-good-mentor.md

 To interview candidate
 ----

 It may be useful if you have chance to interview your candidate.
-Although this is somewhat far from the topic here, I think it's useful to communicate with these candidate before he finally become your intern or colleague.
+Although this is somewhat far from the topic here, I think it's useful to communicate with a candidate before he finally become your intern or colleague.

 Make sure the candidate matches the job you are hiring or he have the ability to do what you want him to do.
 And more importantly, let him know what you are doing, too.
 Do not hide or exaggerate anything as long as it's not classified.